eludris/eludris/docs/src/content/extra/detailed.md

 ---
-title: "Eludris Detailed"
+title: 'Eludris Detailed'
-description: "A detailed rundown and initial spec of how Eludris is to eventually function"
+description: 'A detailed rundown and initial spec of how Eludris is to eventually function'
 order: 0
 ---